Deepak181923/practiceCode/README.md

 # practiceCode
-To practice Typescript with MERN
+To practice Typescript with MERN <br> Author: Deepak Sharma